ruitcatarino/Images-to-Gif/README.md

 # Gif Creator

-Creates a Gif with all images from a certain format from a certain path
+*Creates a Gif with all images from a certain format from a certain path*

 gif.py [-h] -p PATH -f FORMAT [-n NAME]

--h, --help,  Show this help message
+-h or --help             Show this help message

--p or --path [PATH],  Path to the folder contaning all images,  REQUIRED
+-p or --path [PATH]      Path to the folder contaning all images,  REQUIRED

--f or --format [FORMAT],  Format of images, exemples: png, jpg,  REQUIRED
+-f or --format [FORMAT]  Format of images, exemples: png, jpg,  REQUIRED

--n or --name [NAME],  Name of the gif being saved,  OPTIONAL
+-n or --name [NAME]      Name of the gif being saved,  OPTIONAL

 ## Install requirements